-The line-up in Figure 15 is not much changed from our previous note, which looked at the contributors to IGC's performance over the five months to the end of May 2018.
-We discussed drivers of performance then (please see page 10 of that note).
+The line-up in Figure 15 has not much changed since QuotedData's previous note (published in June 2018 - see page 12 of this note), which looked at the contributors to IGC's performance over the five months to the end of May 2018.
+Drivers of performance were discussed then (please see page 10 of that note).
 NIIT Technologies remains the largest positive contributor to IGC's performance.
 IndusInd Bank, which featured in the table last time, is still making a positive contribution to return.
-Nevertheless, Divi's Laboratories, which we discussed on page 7, has replaced it in the table.
+Nevertheless, Divi's Laboratories, which was discussed on page 7, has replaced it in the table.